Дети капитана Гранта / The Children of Captain Grant

 “I am the muleteer,” was the reply.

-As you please[58],” said Glenarvan.
+As you please

-We can do without him[59],” said Paganel.
+,” said Paganel.
 “I’m quite sure I’ll lead you to the foot of the mountain as straight as the best guide in the Cordilleras.”

 So Glenarvan bade farewell to the guide and his peons and mules.
 The arms and instruments, and a small stock of provisions were divided among the seven travelers.